 MERGE RANGE ('2025-01-01');

 That SWITCH is the magic moment.
-It’s a metadata operation — milliseconds — regardless of whether the partition holds 100 rows or 100 million.
-You then drop, archive, or backup Orders_Archive_2024_12 at your leisure, without holding any locks on the live table.
+Regardless of whether the partition holds a hundred rows or a hundred million, the operation completes in milliseconds.
+SQL Server just re-parents the partition’s underlying pages to the new table.
+You then drop, archive, or back up Orders_Archive_2024_12 whenever you want, without holding any locks on the live Orders table.

 When not to partition

-Partitioning isn’t free.
-It costs you query plan complexity, more moving parts at deploy time, and a whole new class of bugs (non-aligned indexes, statistics skew, mismatched check constraints).
+Partitioning costs you query-plan complexity, more moving parts at deploy time, and a whole new class of bugs (non-aligned indexes, statistics skew, mismatched check constraints, weekend calls).
 It pays for itself when:

-- You have a clear time-based access pattern (the last month is hot, older months are cold).
+- You have a clear time-based access pattern — the last week or last month is hot, older data is cold.

 - You need fast bulk loads or fast bulk deletes that don’t lock the table.